determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/custom-pod-specs.rst

 Determined does not currently support configuring:

 -  Pod Name - Determined automatically assigns a name for every pod that is created.

--  Pod Namespace - Determined launches all tasks in the Namespace in which the Determined master is running.
+-  Pod Namespace - Determined launches all tasks in the Namespace coupled to the resource pool in which the task is running.
+This can be done in the ``resourcePools`` section of the Helm ``values.yaml``

 -  Host Networking - This must be configured via the :ref:`master-config-reference`.

 -  Restart Policy - This is always set to ``Never``.

 As part of their pod spec, users can specify ``initContainers`` and ``containers``.
 Additionally